Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 Q: Should I start cheap and upgrade later?

-A: That's actually our most common advice for first-timers.
-Start with something under $35.
+A: That's our most common advice for first-timers.
+Start with something under $40.
 Carry it for a month.
 Figure out what you like and don't like.
 Then you'll know exactly what to look for in your next knife — and you'll make a much smarter purchase when you're ready to spend more.

 Q: What's the difference between assisted-opening and automatic knives?

 A: Assisted-opening knives require you to start the opening motion — then a spring finishes it.
 Automatic knives open with a button press alone.
 Automatics are heavily regulated in most states.
-Assisted openers (like the Kershaw Cryo) are legal in many more places, but still restricted in some.
+Assisted openers (like the Kershaw Link) are legal in many more places, but still restricted in some.
 Always check your local laws.
 When in doubt, go manual.

 Q: Are these knives legal to carry?